ricardoom/dominotrono/content/supabase.md

 I am a design engineer.
 I want to design and code.
 There I said it.

-Here a number of differnt projects that demonstrate the breadth and depth of my experience and skills.
+Here a number of different projects that demonstrate the breadth and depth of my experience and skills.

 - StableHouse